The Flintstones (film): Critical response

+The Flintstones received negative reviews upon release, with many critics panning its script.
+Metacritic, which uses a weighted average, assigned the a score of 38 out of 100, based on 15 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "B+" on scale of A+ to F.

 On Siskel & Ebert & the Movies, Roger Ebert of the Chicago Sun-Times and his colleague Gene Siskel of the Chicago Tribune gave the film two thumbs down.
 Ebert gave it 2.5 stars out of 4 in his newspaper review.
 He said the production design was "delightful and inventive" and the highlight of the film, while lamenting how "the story is confusing, not very funny, and kind of odd, given the target audience of younger children and their families" who would likely be uninterested in embezzling and mother-in-law problems.
 Siskel gave the film 1.5 stars out of 4 in his newspaper review.

-Kenneth Turan of the Los Angeles Times wrote that the film never had much potential and "has been carefully designed to be as bright and insubstantial as a child’s toy balloon."
+Kenneth Turan of the Los Angeles Times wrote that the film never had much potential and "has been carefully designed to be as bright and insubstantial as a child's toy balloon."
 Comparing the film to The Addams Family, he called both films "clever, lively and ultimately wearying pieces of showy Hollywood machinery" that favor visuals over writing.

 Caryn James of The New York Times wrote that Goodman "goes a long way toward carrying The Flintstones over a script that is essentially a bunch of rock jokes and puns stretched to feature-film length," but James also said the film is too faithful to its 1960s source material and lacks modern pop culture references.

 Todd McCarthy of Variety said that "with all manner of friendly beasts, a superenergetic John Goodman and a colorful supporting cast inhabiting a Bedrock that resembles a Stone Age version of Steven Spielberg suburbia, this live-action translation of the perennial cartoon favorite is a fine popcorn picture for small fry, and perfectly inoffensive for adults."

 Michael Wilmington of the Chicago Tribune wrote that the film resembled "a mountain of production, a rock of a cast, [and] a pebble of thought."

 A few reviews were positive, including one from Richard Schickel of Time, who said that "nothing has been lost—or worse, inflated out of proportion" in the adaptation.
 He said it "doesn't feel overcalculated, over-produced or overthought."

 In a 1997 interview, Joseph Barbera, co-founder of Hanna-Barbera Productions and co-creator of The Flintstones, stated that, although he was impressed by the film's visuals, he felt the story "wasn't as good as I could have made it."